 Moderate exercise is an incredible way to boost dopamine levels naturally and reduce stress.

 Lift heavy things.
 Grunt.
 Scream.
 Drop them on the floor.
 Hop on the treadmill or spin bike.
 Whatever calls your name, get after it.

 However, there is a slight word of caution.
-Too much high intensity training can actually spike your cortisol levels so be mindful about how you train.
+Too much high-intensity training can actually spike your cortisol levels so be mindful about how you train.

 Whenever I use the gym as a way to manage anxiety, I feel instantly better.
-My internal world is back in balance and I’m better able to tackle whatever’s going on my external world.
+My internal world is back in balance and I’m better able to tackle whatever’s going on in my external world.